-Thermo Fisher Scientific helps its customers speed up research work in the life sciences and find solutions to analytical problems.
+Thermo Fisher Scientific helps its customers expedite research work in life sciences and find solutions to analytical problems.
 It also contributes to the improvement of patient diagnostics.

-Headquartered in Waltham, Massachusetts, Thermo Fisher Scientific employs approximately 70,000 employees and generates annual revenue of more than $25bn.
+Based in Waltham, Massachusetts, the company generates annual revenues of more than $40bn.

-The company offers advanced technology and pharmaceutical services through brands such as Thermo Scientific, Patheon, Invitrogen, Applied Biosystems, Fisher Scientific and Unity Lab Services.
+Thermo Fisher Scientific offers advanced technology and pharmaceutical services through brands such as Thermo Scientific, Patheon, Invitrogen, Applied Biosystems, Fisher Scientific, and Unity Lab Services.

-Product offerings of Thermo Scientific are CellInsight™ HCS instruments, FastDigest™ enzymes, Dionex™ chromatography systems, Nunc™ cell culture products, Pierce™ protein biology products, Remel™ microbiology products, and Oxoid™ microbiology products.
+Thermo Scientific’s product offerings are CellInsight™ HCS instruments, FastDigest™ enzymes, Dionex™ chromatography systems, Nunc™ cell culture products, Pierce™ protein biology products, Remel™ microbiology products, and Oxoid™ microbiology products.

 The company’s product range in the clinical segment includes CryoStar, PrintMate, Excelsior, ImmunoCAP, Spectra, VersaTREK, and Indiko.